asenapine (Sublingual route)

 Uses For asenapine

-Asenapine is used to treat symptoms of psychotic (mental) disorders, such as schizophrenia, mania, or bipolar disorder. asenapine should not be used to treat behavioral problems in older adult patients who have dementia.
+Asenapine is used alone or together with lithium or valproate to treat symptoms of psychotic (mental) disorders, such as schizophrenia, mania, or bipolar disorder. asenapine should not be used to treat behavioral problems in older adult patients who have dementia.

 asenapine is available only with your doctor's prescription.